-1. Assignment A code should be typed exactly as shown.

-- 2. No other copying is allowed, except what is specified here. - 3.
-If someone else copies from your work, either by your permission or by other means, you will also receive the penalty for copying.
-Be careful not to allow anyone to make a copy. - 4.
-You are permitted to copy code from the required text book, or from a reference site such as cplusplus.com

-Keep a record of the page in the book or the URL of the web page, so you can tell where it came from.
+- 1. If someone else copies from your work, either by your permission or by other means, you will also receive the penalty for copying. - Be careful not to allow anyone to make a copy of your work. - 2.
+You are permitted to copy code from the required text book, or from the on-line reference site cplusplus.com - Keep a record of the page in the book or the URL of the web page, so you can tell where it came from. - 3.
+You are permitted to work in a team of two students that are in this CIS 22B section.
+The team must turn in only one solution for each assignment.
+Both students names must be given.
+Put both names on the same line, so I do not miss one name.
+Both students receive the same grade for the assignment.

-Academic integrity is required.
+Academic Integrity is required.
 Violation of any of the above requirements, or any other academic integrity violation, will usually result in a grade of 2 being given for the work involved.
+I must emphasize that students do occasionally get a grade of 2 for an assignment; this happend when more than two students work together and make copies of the same work, or when a student copies the work of previous students.